fsepteixeira/FoolHD/code/Readme.md

   -h, --help            show this help message and exit -task {untargeted,targeted}
-                        Which task to run. (e.g. untargeted, tageted) -load_model           Whether to load pre-trained model.
+                        Which task to run. (e.g. untargeted, tageted) -load_model           Whether to load pre-trained GAE model.
   -configuration CONFIGURATION
                         Configuration file - This file needs to be modified in order to accomodate for data path changes.
   --start START         Dataset sample start index (0 first/-1 last) - Useful